cesalberca/blog/src/infrastructure/articles/en/why-i-migrated-my-blog-to-web-components.md

 }
 ```

 You'll see that I make use of a weird command: `run-s` and `run-p`.
 Well, I use that in order to execute several processes at the same time, like the compiler watch, the copying watch and the local server.
-You can't wait to one to finish to start the other because it will never finish executing, not until we stop it manually.
+You can't wait for one process to finish to start another one because it will never finish executing, not until we stop it manually.

 `run-s` and `run-p` come from the package [npm-run-all](https://www.npmjs.com/package/npm-run-all).
 The `s` means "sequentially" and the `p` means "parallel".

 With an `index.html` file where we import a script with type module we will be able to see something:

 ```html
 <!DOCTYPE html>